astuyve/astuyve.github.io/_posts/2023-07-13-understanding-proactive-initialization.md

 <span class="image fit"><a href ="/assets/images/proactive_init/flamegraph_long.png" target="_blank"><img src="/assets/images/proactive_init/flamegraph_long.png" alt="Screenshot of a flamegraph showing an even larger gap between initialization and invocation"></a></span>

-After much discussion with the AWS Lambda Service team - I learned that I was observing a Proactively Initialized Lambda Sandbox.
+After much discussion with the AWS Lambda Support team - I learned that I was observing a Proactively Initialized Lambda Sandbox.

 It's difficult to discuss Proactive Initialization at a technical level without first defining a cold start, so let's start there.